 Tuition and Fees Deduction

-You may be able to deduct certain qualified educational expenses you paid for yourself, your spouse or a dependent in 2012.
-This credit can get a little complicated because “educational expenses” can be interpreted broadly.
+You may be able to deduct certain qualified educational expenses you paid for yourself, your spouse, or a dependent in 2016.
+This deduction can get a little complicated because “educational expenses” can be interpreted broadly.
 Here’s what you need to know:

 - Deduction limits: You can use this deduction to reduce your taxable income by up to $4,000.